canonical/subiquity/doc/howto/report-bugs.rst

 This section explains how to deal with installation problems and how to report issues to the Subiquity team.

-Validate your autoinstall 'user-data' configuration against the Autoinstall JSON schema <../reference/autoinstall-schema.rst>
+Validate your autoinstall 'user-data' configuration against the Autoinstall JSON schema :ref:`JSON schema<autoinstall_JSON_schema>`
 ----------------

 .. code-block:: bash